 Submit a Rider Agreement to STA

-Easily fill it out on your computer (electronic signatures are accepted) and email the completed form to STAVanpool@SpokaneTransit.com
+PDF can be easily filled out on your computer (electronic signatures are accepted) and emailed to STAVanpool@SpokaneTransit.com

 Alternatively, print the form, scan the completed form, and send it by email to STAVanpool@SpokaneTransit.com